zowe/docs-site/docs/contributing.md

 #### Spell out the full name and its abbreviation when the word appears for the first time.
 Use abbreviations in the texts that follow.

-Example: Mainframe Virtual Desktop (MVD)
+Example: role-based access control (RBAC)

 ### Structure and format<a name="Structure"></a>
 Add "More information" to link to useful resources or related topics at the end of topics where necessary.